gabinlegrand/projet-iot/README.md

 # projet-iot
-This repository aggregate all needed source code and documentation about IoT project
+This repository aggregates all needed source code and documentation about IoT project

 To do :